devMrRY/nodejs-questions/README.md

 ## Q. ***What is Thread pool ?***

-Thread pool is used by libuv to do I/O operations faster. default thread size is 4 but can be increase to 128 by setting the value of UV_THREADPOOL_SIZE env variable.
+Thread pool is used by libuv to do I/O operations faster. default thread size is 4 but can be increase to 128 by setting the value of process.env.UV_THREADPOOL_SIZE= any number.

 **Note**: You cannot change the size of the thread pool once it is created or entered in the event-loop/worker-thread.